sodiboo/URSL/README.md

 ## ``perm [a b c] -> [c a b]``

-This instruction names the top elements of the operand stack in the left grouping (rightmost item is the top element), and in the right grouping it uses the same names to define the order these elements will be pushed back to the stack. ``perm`` is short for permutate, or permutation, and the example given in the syntax above will rotate the top 3 elements, such that the previously-topmost element is the third from the top.
+This instruction names the top elements of the operand stack in the left grouping (rightmost item is the top element), and in the right grouping it uses the same names to define the order these elements will be pushed back to the stack. ``perm`` is short for permute, or permutation, and the example given in the syntax above will rotate the top 3 elements, such that the previously-topmost element is the third from the top.
 By convention, the left side is usually named alphabetically, but they can be any identifier.

 This is always free, because it is a compile-time operation.